Gas-turbine engine: Naval

 Gas turbines are used in many naval vessels, where they are valued for their high power-to-weight ratio and their ships' resulting acceleration and ability to get underway quickly.

-The first gas-turbine-powered naval vessel was the Royal Navy's Motor Gun Boat MGB 2009 (formerly MGB 509) converted in 1947.
+The first gas-turbine-powered naval vessel was the Royal Navy's motor gunboat MGB 2009 (formerly MGB 509) converted in 1947.
 Metropolitan-Vickers fitted their F2/3 jet engine with a power turbine.
 The Steam Gun Boat Grey Goose was converted to Rolls-Royce gas turbines in 1952 and operated as such from 1953.
 The Bold class Fast Patrol Boats Bold Pioneer and Bold Pathfinder built in 1953 were the first ships created specifically for gas turbine propulsion.

 The first large-scale, partially gas-turbine powered ships were the Royal Navy's Type 81 (Tribal class) frigates with combined steam and gas powerplants.
 The first, HMS Ashanti was commissioned in 1961.

 The German Navy launched the first Köln-class frigate in 1961 with 2 Brown, Boveri & Cie gas turbines in the world's first combined diesel and gas propulsion system.

-The Soviet Navy commissioned in 1962 the first of 25 Kashin-class destroyer with 4 gas turbines in Combined gas and gas propulsion system.
+The Soviet Navy commissioned in 1962 the first of 25 Kashin-class destroyer with 4 gas turbines in combined gas and gas propulsion system.
 Those vessels used 4 M8E gas turbines, which generated 72000-96000 hp.
 Those ships were the first large ships in the world to be powered solely by gas turbines.

 The Danish Navy had 6 Søløven-class torpedo boats (the export version of the British Brave class fast patrol boat) in service from 1965 to 1990, which had 3 Bristol Proteus (later RR Proteus) Marine Gas Turbines rated at 12750 shp combined, plus two General Motors Diesel engines, rated at 460 shp, for better fuel economy at slower speeds.
 And they also produced 10 Willemoes Class Torpedo / Guided Missile boats (in service from 1974 to 2000) which had 3 Rolls-Royce Marine Proteus Gas Turbines also rated at 12750 shp, same as the Søløven-class boats, and 2 General Motors Diesel Engines, rated at 800 shp, also for improved fuel economy at slow speeds.